Heart rate: Bradycardia

 Bradycardia was defined as a heart rate less than 60 beats per minute when textbooks asserted that the normal range for heart rates was 60–100 bpm.
 The normal range has since been revised in textbooks to 50–90 bpm for a human at total rest.
 Setting a lower threshold for bradycardia prevents misclassification of fit individuals as having a pathologic heart rate.
 The normal heart rate number can vary as children and adolescents tend to have faster heart rates than average adults.
-Bradycardia may be associated with medical conditions such as hypothyroidism.
+Bradycardia may be associated with medical conditions such as hypothyroidism, heart disease, or inflammatory disease.
+At rest, although tachycardia is more commonly seen in fatty acid oxidation disorders, more rarely acute bradycardia can occur.

 Trained athletes tend to have slow resting heart rates, and resting bradycardia in athletes should not be considered abnormal if the individual has no symptoms associated with it.
 For example, Miguel Indurain, a Spanish cyclist and five time Tour de France winner, had a resting heart rate of 28 beats per minute, one of the lowest ever recorded in a healthy human.
 Daniel Green achieved the world record for the slowest heartbeat in a healthy human with a heart rate of just 26 bpm in 2014.